 If you’re passionate about your subject, having the time and opportunity to explore it in depth can be immensely fulfilling.

-The really great things are the genuine enjoyment that comes from working with others who bring different cultural experiences and skills to the group.
-Also, for someone who loves their subject like I do, to have access to extensive research tools and study resources that help you to improve your understanding is an absolute joy.
+For someone who loves their subject like I do, to have access to extensive research tools and study resources that help you to improve your understanding is an absolute joy.

 We offer a range of scholarships and bursaries for postgraduate students, and there is also funding available from charities, trusts and foundations, as well as public bodies such as the NHS.